RuvenBaumgart/Fintech_REST_Api/req/rest_api.md

       * runtime in Months or term of the credit

 * PUT /api/credits/{customerId}
-  * Update or Payoff a part of a credit by transfering money from an account
+  * Update or Payoff a part of a credit by transfering money from an account and should trigger an new transaction
-    * The body should contain the amount of payoff and should trigger an new transaction
+    * The body should contain
+      * the amount of payoff
+      * the sourceAccount from which to pay
+      * the credit that should be updated